 Rule 1

-The Technical Sub-Committee, established in accordance with paragraph 9(9) of the Partnership, provides scientific and technical advice to, inter alia, the Meeting of the Partners, the Secretariat, and to any Partner to the Partnership.
+The Technical Sub-committee, established in accordance with paragraph 9(9) of the Partnership, provides scientific and technical advice to, inter alia, the Meeting of the Partners, the Secretariat, and to any Partner to the Partnership.
 Its functions are defined in Terms of Reference, supplemented from time to time by instructions included in resolutions or recommendations adopted by the Meeting of the Partners.

 Rule 2